Automated Speed Enforcement

 Locations and schedule

-At this time, four automated speed enforcement units will be rotated through Niagara's 13 community safety zones on Regional roads.
-Each unit will remain in place for approximately 90 days before being rotated to the next location.
+Automated speed enforcement cameras rotate through Niagara's community safety zones.
+Each unit stays in place for about 90 days before rotating to the next location.

-A 'Municipal Speed Camera Coming Soon' sign is installed at least 90 days before enforcement begins.
-A 'Municipal Speed Camera In-Use' sign is present when cameras are active.
+A "Municipal Speed Camera Coming Soon" sign is installed at least 90 days before camera enforcement begins.
+A "Municipal Speed Camera In-Use" sign indicates when cameras are active.

 • April to July 2024